ath3110/ath3110/README.md

 - 👋 Hi, I’m @ath3110
 - 👀 I’m interested in programming and developing websites.
-- 🌱 I’m currently learning ANDROID DEVELOPMENT.
+- 🌱 I’m currently learning BACKEND DEVELOPMENT, CLOUD TECHNOLOGIES.
 - 💞️ I’m looking for a job.
-- 📫 You can contact me on shindeatharva@kbtcoe.org
+- 📫 You can contact me on atharvaabhijitshinde@gmail.com

 <!---
 ath3110/ath3110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.